Create a Password Hide and Show Feature Using HTML, CSS, and JavaScript

 Here’s how the JavaScript works:

-• If it’s set to password, it switches the type to text to make the password visible, and shows the “eye” icon while hiding the “eye-slash” icon.
+to make the password visible, and shows the “eye” icon while hiding the “eye-slash” icon. - If the field is in

-• If the field is in text mode, it reverses the process to hide the password again.
+mode, it reverses the process to hide the password again.

 This simple password hide and show functionality can significantly improve the user experience on your website.
 It not only ensures that users can easily verify their passwords but also gives them control over their data privacy.
 You can further enhance this by adding form validation, animations, or incorporating the toggle into multi-step forms.